penchord/web/project_pages/stroke_geograpgy.md

 ### How many emergency stroke units?

 In an ideal world, both thrombolysis and thrombectomy could be provided in every acute hospital, ensuring rapid access for all patients.
 However both techniques, and especially thrombectomy, require access to some level of specialist experience and resources.
 Planning should maximise access to treatment, while also ensuring stroke teams have sufficient admissions to maintain expertise in the treatment they offer.
 This requires a delicate balancing act when considering number and locations of where emergency stroke services are provided.
-An additional challenge is that planning also has to avoid any single unit having too many admissions for either the emergency teams or the hospital bed capacity can cope with.
+An additional challenge is that planning also has to avoid any single unit having too many admissions for either the emergency teams or the hospital bed capacity to cope with.

 ### Drip-and-Ship vs Mothership

 Thrombectomy requires more specialist resources than thrombolysis.
 Thrombectomy requires a specialist team with access to a 'Cath Lab' where the procedure takes place.
 The number of locations that thrombectomy may be provided is limited by availability of specialist resources, and the need to ensure those resources perform enough thrombectomy procedures to maintain expertise.
 Thrombolysis, which requires experienced staff, but no need for very specialist equipment may be provided in more hospitals.

 This presents a new challenge.
-For the patient, would they be better off going to closer thrombolysis-only centre, which will speed access to thrombolysis, or would they be better off travelling further to a combined thrombolysis and thrombectomy centre which will delay thrombolysis but speed up access to thrombectomy?
+For patients who live closest to a thrombolysis-only unit (which is about 6 out of 10 of all patients), would they be better off going to a closer thrombolysis-only unit, which will speed access to thrombolysis, or would they be better off travelling further to a combined thrombolysis and thrombectomy centre which will delay thrombolysis but speed up access to thrombectomy?
 These two ways of providing care are known as *drip-and-ship* and *mothership*, and are shown in the figure below.

 ![](./images/drip_ship_mothership.png)